Propulsion

-Biological propulsion systems use an animal's muscles as the power source, and limbs such as wings, fins or legs as the propulsors.
-A technological system uses an engine or motor as the power source (commonly called a powerplant), and wheels and axles, propellers, or a propulsive nozzle to generate the force.
-Components such as clutches or gearboxes may be needed to connect the motor to axles, wheels, or propellers.
-A technological/biological system may use human, or trained animal, muscular work to power a mechanical device.
+Biological propulsion systems such as those in animals use muscle contractions as the powerplant, and appendages such as limbs, legs, wings, fins or tails as the propulsors, while microorganisms evolved sophisticated membrane protein complexes that act as molecular motors to power flagella as propulsors.
+Technological systems such as motor vehicles typically use one or more engines (motors) as the powerplant, and wheels and axles, propellers or a propulsive nozzle to generate the propulsion.
+Drivetrain components such as clutches, gearboxes and drive shafts may be needed to connect the motor to axles, wheels, or propellers.
+In additional to internal powerplants, a machine system may sometimes use external forces as power sources to act upon propulsors, such as the use of human- or animal power to propel non-motorized vehicles and watercrafts, the capture of wind power to drive sails or tethered power kites, and the use of gravity to drive the forward motion of gliders.

 Influencing rotational motion is also technically a form of propulsion, but in speech, an automotive mechanic might prefer to describe the hot gasses in an engine cylinder as propelling the piston (translational motion), which drives the crankshaft (rotational motion), the crankshaft then drives the wheels (rotational motion), and the wheels propel the car forward (translational motion).
 In common speech, propulsion is associated with spatial displacement more strongly than locally contained forms of motion, such as rotation or vibration.
 As another example, internal stresses in a rotating baseball cause the surface of the baseball to travel along a sinusoidal or helical trajectory, which would not happen in the absence of these interior forces; these forces meet the technical definition of propulsion from Newtonian mechanics, but are not commonly spoken of in this language.

+Etymology

+The term is derived from two Latin words: pro, meaning before or forward; and pellere, meaning to drive.